domaframework/doma-tools-for-intellij/CONTRIBUTING.md

      ```sh
      ./gradlew runIde
      ```

+## Testing and Doma Dependency Management

+When running tests, the plugin creates a virtual project environment with the required Doma dependencies.

+- The Doma jar files for each version used in tests are located in the [`src/test/lib`](src/test/lib) directory.
+- The dependencies for the virtual project are managed in the `setUp()` method of [`DomaSqlTest`](src/test/kotlin/org/domaframework/doma/intellij/DomaSqlTest.kt).

 ## Code Style

-We use [Spotless](https://github.com/diffplug/spotless) and [google-java-format](https://github.com/google/google-java-format) for code formatting and style checking.
+We use [spotless](https://github.com/diffplug/spotless) and [google-java-format](https://github.com/google/google-java-format) for code formatting and style checking.

 - To check or apply formatting, run the following Gradle tasks:
   ```sh